There is someone lies dead in the bushes,

 nobody thought the killer was the same.

-as I did by constant moving,
+as I did, constantly moving,

 and I do not think that any